The Kent State Massacre In 24 Heartbreaking Photos

 The National Guardsmen hurled tear gas into the crowd and chased the people who fled.
 Then, when some demonstrators wouldn't leave and tried to hurl the tear gas back at them, they pulled out their rifles and opened fire.

 "The crackle of the rifle volley cut the suddenly still air," John Kifner, a New York Times writer who was on the scene, wrote.
 "It appeared to go on, as a solid volley, for perhaps a full minute or a little longer."
 Kifner watched as the students next to him fell to the ground, one shot in the head, another hit in the back, and saw them bleed out onto the concrete of their school parking lot.

 "I was a white hippie boy, and then I saw exit wounds from M1 rifles out of the backs of two people I knew," another witness, Gerald Casale, who would later become a member of the band Devo, recalled.
 "None of us knew, none of us could have imagined...
 They shot into a crowd that was running away from them!"

 Over the next few days, 4 million people came out in protest of the Kent State Massacre.
-Anti-Vietnam campaigns became bigger than ever, and the way the US responded to protests changed forever.
+Anti-Vietnam campaigns became bigger than ever and the way the United States responded to protests changed forever.

 After seeing photos of the Kent State University shootings, check out these photos of anti-Vietnam War protests.
 Then, allow these 1960s photos to show you the upheaval of America's most tumultuous decade.